Table of Contents

 - Loss of 1.4% of fluids due to exercise in young women disturbed mood and concentration and increased the frequency of headaches.

 - Loss of 1.6% of fluids in young men negatively affected working memory and increased feelings of anxiety or fatigue.

-- Moderate dehydration can affect mood, memory and brain performance.
+- Mild dehydration can affect mood, memory and brain performance.
 [17 – 19]

 2. It is essential for kidney function